-I come from a family of teachers, I have been an unofficial teacher myself in many ways, including a spell of homeschooling my own children.
+I come from a family of teachers and have been an unofficial teacher myself in many ways, including a spell of homeschooling my own children.
 Now I find myself to be an unschooling parent but if you were a teacher and I was at your side before the kids enter the room this would happen.

 Firstly I would say how much I admire what you do.